eastskykang/eastskykang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a doctoral student in computer science based in Zurich, Switzerland.
+I am a doctoral student in computer science based in Zurich, Switzerland 🇨🇭.
-From 2019, I am a member of [Computational Robotics Lab](http://crl.ethz.ch), ETH Zurich, led by Prof. Stelian Coros.
+From 2019, I am a scientific assistant of [Computational Robotics Lab](http://crl.ethz.ch), ETH Zurich, led by Prof. Stelian Coros.

-My research aims to generate natural, animal-like legged robot motion.
+My research aims to generate natural, animal-like legged robot motions.
-Thus, my research interests are broad ranging to legged locomotion control, computational model of character animation and finally design optimization for robotics applications.
+Thus, my research interests are broad ranging to legged locomotion control, computational models of character animation and finally design optimization for robotics applications.

-Other than my professional bio, I am from Seoul, South Korea 🇰🇷 and currently live in Zurich, Switzerland 🇨🇭.
+Other than my professional bio, I am from Seoul, South Korea 🇰🇷.
 As I describe myself, I am an open source enthusiast, a video game fan, and a classical music lover.
 In my free time, I hike beautiful mountains in Switzerland, play video games, go to orchestral concerts and watch Ghibli and Disney movies (specifically, I am a big fan of Star Wars series). :D